Beri28/90-days-challenge/Day-79/Readme.md

 functions in c
-created function to add 4 numbers and return result
+created function to find the max of 4 numbers and return result